Common Spiders In Des Moines And What To Do About Them

 Have you ever walked outside on a dewy morning and noticed the spider webs in the grass?
 Those will be from grass spiders.
 While they get their name from this practice, they can also be found indoors, but prefer low areas to build their webs.
 The unpleasant feature of this spider is the bigger the web it creates means the bigger the spider has become.

-Like the Fisher spider, the Wolf spider doesn’t use webs to catch prey, instead it chases them down.
+Like the Fisher spider, the Wolf spider doesn’t use webs to catch prey, instead, it chases them down.
 While they prefer tall grass or shrubs with an abundant supply of prey, if your house fulfills that need, they will move right in.
-Unlike the Fisher spider, the Wolf spider is poisonous, but their bites aren’t lethal.
+Unlike the Fisher spider, the Wolf spider is poisonous, but its bites aren’t lethal.

 Those are the most common ones you are likely to find in your yard or your house, but, while rare, black widows and brown recluse spiders, two of the most venomous spiders in North America, have been spotted once or twice in Iowa.
 Typically they only end up here if they were brought in accidentally from places where they are more prevalent.